Starciad/StellarDuelist/README.md

 ## 📚 ➥ Description

-Stardust Defender unfolds in a space setting with infinite and procedural gameplay.
+Stellar Duelist unfolds in a space setting with infinite and procedural gameplay.
 Each enemy in the game is carefully selected and randomly positioned at the beginning of each level.
 Furthermore, players can acquire enhancements that strengthen them as they progress in the game.

 Your sole objective is to survive as long as possible, facing threats in space.
 Get ready for an exciting and challenging journey!